 Debian and CentOS are the generic open source operating systems while SUSE, RHEL and Windows Servers images are considered to be premier operating systems that are charged slightly more than the other open source OS images.

-In this post, you learnt about the key parameters required to launch a GCE instance.
+In this post, you learned about the key parameters required to launch a GCE instance.
 In the next post, I will introduce persistent disks and snapshots that form one of the key building blocks of GCE.

 Preparing for the Microsoft Azure 70-535 Exam